Westbrook/blog/help-text.md

   </custom-form-element>
 ```

 The above makes the presence and the customization of content beyond the initial help message easy to manage regardless of the context from which you're delivering it.
-You've got a custom form element, you slot in the neutral and negative help text messages and automatically they are correctly associated with the appropriate element with the parent's shadow DOM and hidden/shown based on the validity of the said parent.
-All the while, not wanting to short change our JS-centric friends, a single `help-text` slot is surfaced which is not controlled internally by the validity of the element such that the JS scope that it is delivered in can manage the specifics of its content and state:
+You've got a custom form element; you slot in the default and negative help text messages and automatically they are correctly associated with the appropriate element with the parent's shadow DOM and hidden/shown based on the validity of the said parent.
+All the while, not wanting to short change our JS-centric friends, when delivered along the default `help-text` slot is not controlled internally by the validity of the element such that the JS scope that it is delivered in can manage the specifics of its content and state:

 ```html
   <custom-form-element>